 PLOT CHAT 201: ELEMENTS OF PLOT

 Come learn the art of plot revision!
 At a 4:1 student-teacher ratio, this workshop will teach you where to start and how to pinpoint problems with plot and character.
-During this hands-on instruction course, you’ll learn how to break your manuscript down into three parts, and then make sure each part has five essential plot points.
+During this hands-on instruction course, you’ll learn how to break down your manuscript into three parts, and then make sure each part has five essential plot points.
 We’ll also talk about the obligatory scenes and conventions readers expect to find in different genres, why they are important, and whether your manuscript has them.
-NOTE: Participants should have a completed (or close-to completed) manuscript and either a printed or digital copy of their manuscript to edit during this amazing workshop!

 (Please note that due to the volume of emails we send and receive, we are no longer emailing initial instructions for this workshop.
 All the information you need for this workshop is listed below!

-*You must be registered for the Plot Chat 201 Workshop before you proceed.)
+You must be registered for the Plot Chat 201: Elements of Plot Workshop before you proceed.

 Dear Plot Chat 201 Participants,

 We are so excited to have you in this workshop!
+PLEASE make a note of which session you have signed up for.
+(First Session: Noon-2:45pm, Second Session: 3:15-6pm.)
 We hope you will walk away from this experience with a firm understanding of how to take your first draft to the next level and also the tools to do so.
-You will be spending your session (either first 12:00-2:45 or second 3:15-6:00) in a group with one highly qualified instructor and three fellow attendees.
+You will be spending your workshop in a group with one highly qualified instructor and three fellow attendees.
 In order to ensure a successful workshop experience, please follow all instructions carefully.
-(NOTE: Please fill out a survey for EVERY workshop session you signed up for per their respective Welcome Letter link.)
+(NOTE: The survey linked in this welcome letter is for PLOT CHAT 201 ONLY.
+If taking an additional workshop, you may be asked to fill out a form for that workshop as well.
+Please follow all directions pertaining to EACH workshop.)

-Our workshop will be broken into two parts.
-For the first part, Brittany Larsen will instruct you on the literary conventions and obligatory scenes found in different genres and how to break down your manuscript into three parts.
-As we break down your manuscript, you’ll look for the conventions and scenes you need and also the five essential components each part of your manuscript needs.
+This workshop will be broken into two parts.
+For the first, Brittany Larsen will instruct you on the literary conventions and obligatory scenes found in different genres as well as how to break down your manuscript into three parts.
+As the manuscript is broken down, you will look for the conventions and scenes needed in your work and also the five essential components important to each part of your manuscript.

 Sound confusing?
 Don’t worry, it will all make sense as we talk it through.

-The second part of our workshop will be talking through your plot with your assigned mentor and three other attendees in your group.
-This will be your opportunity to talk through the plot problems you’ll find as we break down your manuscript in the first half of the workshop.
+The second part, and the majority of our workshop, will be talking through your plot with your assigned instructor and fellow group members.
+This will be your opportunity to talk through the plot problems you’ll find as we break down your manuscript in the first part of the workshop.

 - A notebook – We recommend a foolscap notepad (the yellow, lined, legal pads).
 Foolscap notepads will allow you to fit all of your manuscript breakdown info on one page.